How Often to Replace Your Carbon Monoxide Detectors

 PA 2 66 Replace-Carbon-Monoxide Desktop

 If you watch the local news, you’ve probably seen at some point a dramatic piece along these lines: “It’s an odorless, colorless gas.
 It can collect undetected in enclosed spaces.
 In the right concentration, it’s deadly.
 Could it be lurking in your home?”
-Sounds pretty scary, right?
-And it is — carbon monoxide (CO) poisoning is no joke, so it’s no wonder carbon monoxide detectors have become so popular.
-But first, let’s review what carbon monoxide is, as well as what causes it.

-Carbon monoxide is a byproduct of fuel burning.
+Carbon monoxide (CO) is a byproduct of fuel burning.
 In simpler terms, CO is produced whenever a material burns.
 Homes with fuel-burning appliances or attached garages are more likely to have CO problems.

 Fuel-burning appliances are more common in colder climates and older homes, so if you live somewhere cold, you likely have quite a few and might be at higher risk.
 If you’re not familiar, fuel-burning appliances include water heaters, fireplaces, automobiles, wood stoves, clothes dryers, boilers or furnaces, or lawn equipment and gas-powered tools.